IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/Forensics/2. Voices in the head/README.md

 ++++++++++[>+>+++>+++++++>++++++++++<<<<-]>>>>++++++++++++++++.------------.+.++++++++++.----------.++++++++++.-----.+.+++++..------------.---.+.++++++.-----------.++++++.
 ```

-As we had prior experience with this language, we immediately identified it as [BrainF[FamilyFriendlyContent]k](https://en.wikipedia.org/wiki/Brainfuck), but for those who may not have seen it before, *Google is your best friend!*
+As we had prior experience with this language, we immediately identified it as [BrainF[FamilyFriendlyContent]k](https://en.wikipedia.org/wiki/Brainfuck), but for those who may not have seen it before, not to worry because Google can aid you in finding out the language.
+You just have to be specific in what you want to search.
+Below is an an example of obtaining the language link from a stack overflow website:

 ![osintl](osintl.png)